alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-03.md

 # Windows GUI-stuff in C++: a tutorial.

-## Part 3 – A Tic-Tac-Toe game in a general window.
+## Part 3 – A Tic-Tac-Toe game in a dialog window.

 In the previous part we saw that an application’s icon is provided via data embedded in the executable, called a resource.
 Now we’ll additionally use a resource called a **dialog template**, that describes the contents of a simple window.
 As a concrete example we’ll use that for a simple Tic-Tac-Toe (tree in a row) game in a general window.